ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

     * Authorization ID
     * Coupon ID
 4. In the second row, under the HFC column, put `25`.
-5. In the second row, under the "Authorization ID" column, paste your saved Authorization ID.
+5. In the second row, under the 'Authorization ID' column, paste your saved Authorization ID.
-6. In the second row, under the "Coupon ID" column, paste your saved Coupon ID.
+6. In the second row, under the 'Coupon ID' column, paste your saved Coupon ID.

 **To create the Google script**